Grades 3 to 8

 lighting the darkness of the past leading to a brighter future.

-Enters at the Door Disguised as an Old Man”
+“Odysseus Enters the Room Disguised as an Old Man” (PDF, see p.10)

 How Bearden loved books!
 In “Odysseus Enters at the Door Disguised